Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 • Use historical data to predict demand by hour and day of week.

-Impact: Higher utilization directly increases revenue per vehicle without adding operational costs, making it the single most powerful profitability lever.
+Impact: Higher utilization directly increases revenue per vehicle without adding operational costs.
+It’s the single most powerful profitability lever.

 Lever 2: Dynamic Pricing to Maximize Revenue